How to Prepare for the East Bay’s New Area Code: Hello 341!

 - Learn more at www.cpuc.ca.gov/510areacode

 East Bay area code fun facts

 - 510 isn’t just a number.
 It’s an identity.
 The 510 is printed loud and proud on tees, tanks, and hats.
-It’s NBA Warriors pride (see the shirt pictured above).
-And 510 is an integral part of business and organization names, like the 510 Skate Shop and the Chapter 510 youth writing center in Oakland.
+And it’s an integral part of business and organization names, like the 510 Skate Shop and the Chapter 510 youth writing center in Oakland.

 - 341 is California’s 35th area code.